ShUbHkHaNdElWaL493/ROS-Libraries/README.md

 # ROS-Libraries
-@ ros_lib Arduino
+@ ros_lib STM32

-This branch contains the libraries required for the use of ROS Serial with Arduino boards.
+This branch contains the libraries required for the use of ROS Serial with STM32 boards.